Register your office to receive a $50 credit towards your first case.

 A successful lab relationship depends on clear expectations and open communication.
 Your lab partner should offer dedicated technical support, giving you a direct line to experienced technicians who can consult on case planning, material selection, and any challenges that arise.
 This support is invaluable for ensuring every case is predictable and efficient.
 Practices that only consider the initial quote can overlook other factors, like remake rates or added chair time, that contribute to the total expense.
 A supportive lab team acts as an extension of your own, helping you avoid complications and achieve the best possible outcome for your patient.

-How to Build a Strong Lab Partnership
+How to Build a Strong Partnership with Your Dental Lab

 Choosing to outsource your All-on-4 cases is more than just a business transaction; it’s the beginning of a professional partnership.
 The right lab becomes an extension of your practice, a team you can rely on for consistent quality and support.
 Building this relationship takes effort from both sides, but the payoff is huge: smoother workflows, predictable outcomes, and ultimately, happier patients.
 A strong partnership is built on a foundation of clear communication, shared goals, and mutual respect.
 When you find a lab that works with you as a true partner, you create a system that supports your practice’s growth and reputation for excellence.

-Set Clear Expectations from the Start
+Set Clear Expectations From the Start

 The best partnerships begin with an open conversation.
 Before you send your first case, it’s essential to lay out your expectations and understand the lab’s processes.
 A successful lab relationship depends on this initial alignment.
 Discuss everything from your preferred materials and aesthetic outcomes to your required turnaround times and communication style.
 Do you prefer calls or emails?
 Who is your main point of contact?
 A great lab partner will be eager to have this discussion to ensure every case is handled efficiently and predictably.
 This initial investment of time prevents future misunderstandings and helps the lab deliver exactly what you and your patients expect from day one.